Definition for portrait - What types of portraits are there?

 Her art was pragmatic and down-to-earth.
 It was also based on two crucial principles:

-More about this: Portrait drawings by Sketchus
+More: Portrait drawings by Sketchus